Inviscid Water-Waves and interface modeling: Numerical results and convergence

-We observed here, as reported by \cite{Baker82}, that for fully-nonlinear configuration the vortex method is unstable to a high wave number instability.
-As the resolution is increased and higher wave number are resolved, the integration time before an instability occures decreases (see first column in table~\ref{table final times}).
+We observed here, as reported by \cite{Baker82}, that for fully-nonlinear configurations the vortex method is unstable to a high wave number instability.
+As the resolution is increased and higher wave numbers are resolved, the integration time before an instability occurs decreases (see first column in Table~\ref{table final times}).

-Such is not the case (again as stressed by \cite{Baker82}) for the dipole method, for which the integration time is fairly independent of the resolution (see second column in table~\ref{table final times}).
+Such is not the case (again as stressed by \cite{Baker82}) for the dipole method, for which the integration time is fairly independent of the resolution (see second column in Table~\ref{table final times}).

 As we have shown in the first two cases, both the vortex method and the dipole method are stable and can be used in situations involving a small to moderate curvature.
 In the case of huge curvature (such as wave-breaking), the vortex method becomes impractical and does not converge (as the stability decreases with increasing resolution).